bytedeco/javacv/README.txt

 ==Changes==
+===July 30, 2010===
+ * Fixed crash that would occur in `CanvasFrame` for some video drivers
+ * `FFmpegFrameGrabber` now supports other input formats (devices), such as `x11grab` that can be used for screencasting
+ * Added `JavaCV.median()` function, and `JavaCV.fractalTriangleWave()` now respects image ROI
+ * Fixed background subtraction in `cvaux`
+ * Fixed crash inside the code for direct alignment caused by the ROI getting set outside the image plane
+ * Added `deltaScale` and `tryToFixPlane` to `GNImageAligner.Settings` (the first used in `ImageTransformer.Parameters` as increment, randomly selected forward or backward, for finite difference), which sometimes help to jump over local minima

 ===May 30, 2010===
  * Removed redundant `CvMemStorage.clearMem()` method, use `cvClearMemStorage()`
  * Fixed the sample `Test2` class that did not work under Windows